Surfing

 Sunway Lagoon, Kuala Lumpur, Malaysia

-We'd also like to give a special mention to Japan's Ocean Dome, which is long gone... but boy, was it a good time!
+We'd also like to give a special mention to Japan's Ocean Dome, which is long gone... but boy, were these man-made waves a good time!